billpliske/pliske-react-native/README.md

 # React Native version of billpliske.com

 I build this over a weekend, to see how the process has evolved, plus to get some extra RN reps under my belt.
 I only put up an Android version, because I already had a developer's license.
-Apple changes way too much for a license, even more so when you're putting up free apps, with no potential income.
+Apple charges way too much for a license, even more so when you're putting up free apps, with no potential income.

 Play Store location: https://play.google.com/store/apps/details?id=com.billpliske_native